 This post highlights the best viewing spots for the IllumiNations fireworks at Epcot in Walt Disney World.
 Here we will provide some general tips about the best locations, and point out the best of these on a map of World Showcase.
-I’ve watched and photographed IllumiNations way too many times (actually, you can never see IllumiNations too many times–it’s by far the best nighttime spectacular at Walt Disney World) and can say that not all viewing spots for Illuminations were created equally.
+I’ve watched and photographed IllumiNations way too many times (actually, you can never see IllumiNations too many times–it’s by my sentimental favorite nighttime spectacular at Walt Disney World, sorry Happily Ever After!) and can say that not all viewing spots for Illuminations were created equally.

 Instead of a color-coded map that won’t really be helpful, for this post I’m going to instead highlight my 5 favorite spots, along with some alternatives to those spots, and general discussions about choosing a spot for watching IllumiNations.
 Choosing a prime location for IllumiNations is actually easier said than done, as certain variables, such as the direction of the wind and where there might be IllumiNations dessert parties or private events that eliminate potential viewings areas as options for regular park guests change often.

 Before choosing a spot for IllumiNations on a particular day, determine which way the wind is blowing.
 There are all sorts of scientific ways for doing this (and there’s probably an app for it), but it should be as simple feeling the wind blow on you.

 If it’s intense enough that you can feel the wind, you will want to avoid anywhere that will be down-wind of the center of the fireworks in the middle of World Showcase Lagoon.
 The show can produce a lot of smoke, and if you’re down-wind of that, you may not see much of the second half of the show.
 Most nights it’s not windy enough for this to be a problem, but it’s still something to keep in mind.